PhishermanGG/docs/docs/api/v2/detections/report-detections-bulk.md

 ### Body

-The JSON payload for this endpoint uses the end-users API key as the object key, followed by the full url of the phish, then an array of timestamps.
+The JSON payload for this endpoint uses the end-user API key as the object key, followed by the full URL of the phish, and then an array of timestamps.

 This allows the end user to view the number of Phish they have caught in the [dashboard](https://phisherman.gg/home)